carrotunderscore/carrotunderscore/README.md

 🏔️ Love climbing

 ## What I'm up to ❤️‍🔥:
-Creating a file organizer in C#.
-I'm inspired by the application WizTree!
+Creating a portfolio website using Django in Python!

 ## What I've done 🍇:
 ### 🏪 Store discounts